Goin' Back to New Orleans

-Goin' Back to New Orleans is an album by New Orleans singer and pianist Dr. John.
+Goin' Back to New Orleans is an album by the New Orleans singer and pianist Dr. John.
 It was released by Warner Bros.
 Records on June 12, 1992.
 The album won a Grammy Award for Best Traditional Blues Album.

 Musicians and vocalists on the album include the Neville Brothers, Al Hirt, Danny Barker, Alfred "Uganda" Roberts, Pete Fountain, Alvin "Red" Tyler, Chuck Carbo, Clyde Kerr, Jr., Kirk Joseph, and Jamil Sharif.